jeyeverett/gridsome-vue/content/blog/full-stack-nodejs/part-2-building-a-nodejs-web-server.md

 console.log(data); // logs "Hello World!
 ```

-As you can see from the above code, we use the `writeFileSync` and `readFileSync` to _synchronously_ write and read from the file system.
+With this code you used the `writeFileSync` and `readFileSync` to _synchronously_ write and read from the file system.
 If you look in the _documents_ folder you can confirm the _hello.txt_ file was created.

-Because we are creating a text file, we specify the encoding as **"ascii"**.
+Because we're creating a text file, we specify the encoding as **"ascii"**.
 If you didn't provide an _encoding type_ then the `readFileSync` command would return a **Buffer** which is basically a container for raw data.

-Node offers a variety of encoding types for you to choose from depending on your application.
+> Node offers a variety of encoding types for you to choose from depending on your application.

 #### fs asynchronous operations

 Since Node.js is single threaded, using synchronous fs operations will block the main thread.
 This is bad news, but we can easily fix this by taking advantage of Node's asynchronous nature.

 Modern Node offers a **promise-based** alternative to synchronous fs operations.
 If you aren't familiar with promises, they basically allow you to write readable async code, whereas in the past you had to use a nested mess of "callback functions" aka _callback hell_.

+> Remember that Node.js uses an **event loop** to manage its asynchronous operations.
+So the callback function is executed when the asynchronous code is finished and Node is ready to handle the result.

 Let's move forward with the modern promise-based approach.